cdklabs/construct-hub/docs/operator-runbook.md

 When you restore the original data and are ready to go back to the original buckets, simply remove this property and deploy again.

+#### When NOT to use this procedure

+If the data loss/corruption is self-inflicted and continuous, i.e construct hub misbehaves and mutates its own data in a faulty manner.
+In this case switching to the failover won't help because the bad behavior will be applied on the failover buckets.

+#### When to use this procedure.

+This procedure is designed to be used as a reaction to a single and isolated corruption/loss event, either by human error or by the system.
+**Its imperative you validate the corruption is not continuous!**

 ## :rotating_light: ConstructHub Alarms

 ### `ConstructHub/Ingestion/DLQNotEmpty`